javiergodoy/rTwitter/README.md

-**rTwitter** is a repository with my test and experiments with the R package TwitteR http://cran.r-project.org/web/packages/twitteR/index.html
+**rTwitter** is a repository with my tests and experiments with the R package TwitteR http://cran.r-project.org/web/packages/twitteR/index.html